ChenTim1011/Learning-record/MLIR/Toy tutorials/readme.md

 6. **Lowering to LLVM** – Generate LLVM IR and explore the lowering framework.
 7. **Extending Toy** – Add custom composite types and integrate them into the pipeline.

-Chapter 1: Toy Language and AST
-Chapter 2: Emitting Basic MLIR
-Chapter 3: High-level Language-Specific Analysis and Transformation Chapter 4: Enabling Generic Transformation with Interfaces Chapter 5: Partial Lowering to Lower-Level Dialects for Optimization Chapter 6: Lowering to LLVM and CodeGeneration
-Chapter 7: Adding a Composite Type to Toy